Kimbsy/y-combinator-animation/script.md

 Anonymous functions have a pretty straightforward syntax.
 We start with `fn`, then a vector of parameters, and finally a body expression.
 The function will return the result of evaluating the body.

-We can bind them to names and use them like variables, or we can use the lambda expression directly in place of a function name.
+We can give lambdas names with `def` and use them like variables, or we can use the lambda expression directly in place of a function name.

 --------
 # Part 2 - self application of self application